OpenBB-finance/OpenBB/website/content/terminal/usage/routines/introduction-to-routines.md

 ## Introduction

-OpenBB Routine Scripts allows users to write simple scripts for automating processes and repetitive tasks.
+OpenBB Routines allows users to write simple scripts for automating processes and repetitive tasks.
 In essence, these are text plain-text files that can be created or modified in any basic text editor with the only difference of having a `.openbb` extension.

 Other software like STATA, SPSS, and R-Studio share similar functionality in the area of Econometrics and the OpenBB routine scripts venture into the area of financial analysis and data collection to speed up the process.

 For example, not only is it possible to automate a set of functionality, but it is also possible to export a large amount of data to Excel through the usage of `--export` and `--sheet-name` making data collection efficient, reproducible and customizable.

+The reason for this is the pipeline of commands became increasingly lengthy.
+This posed a challenge when sharing the commands with colleagues, as it became difficult for them to understand the purpose of the pipeline and what each step aimed to achieve.

 ## Routine execution